Elastic Stitch Sewing Machine, A Unique Touch Of Stretch Stitch

 Set your sewing machine to the zigzag stitch setting, then sew slowly along the stretchy fabric or elastic without pulling it.

 Sounds good?
-Ok, let’s discuss it clearly.
+Ok, let’s discuss it clearly these different stitches on sewing machine.

 Elastic stitch sewing machine